 Richard Wattis does sterling work as the man from the ministry, but, try as they might, Dora Bryan, Reg Varney and Stratford Johns (providing the booming voiceover) can’t hold a candle to the much-missed Alastair Sim and Joyce Grenfell.

 George Cole makes a welcome though brief appearance as Flash Harry.
-Sally Geeson makes an (uncredited) appearance as a schoolgirl.
+Appearing as Georgina, the sexy leader of the sixth form, is Portland Mason, the daughter of actor James Mason.
+Dolly bird Sally Geeson makes an (uncredited) appearance as a schoolgirl.

 Alfred Askett/Alphonse of Monte Carlo